Greenman v. Yuba Power Products, Inc.: Grounds of appeal

-The manufacturer's sole defence in this case was the timing of the plaintiff's complaint.
+The manufacturer's sole defense in this case was the timing of the plaintiff's complaint.
 The manufacturer argued that the period of ten and a half months that passed after the injury was beyond the reasonably permitted time to create a cause of action for breach of warranties.
-To strengthen their argument, the defence brought up section 1769 of the California Code of Civil Procedure, which states that a purchaser of a product must notify the manufacturer of a breach of warranty within a reasonable time period.
-Due to the plaintiff's inability to notify the manufacturer within such a time period, the defence argued that this complaint must be quashed.
+To strengthen their argument, the defense brought up section 1769 of the California Code of Civil Procedure, which states that a purchaser of a product must notify the manufacturer of a breach of warranty within a reasonable time period.
+Due to the plaintiff's inability to notify the manufacturer within such a time period, the defense argued that this complaint must be quashed.
 Additionally, the manufacturer also contested the ambiguous reasoning behind the judgement of the San Diego Court.
 The manufacturer argued that it was not certain whether the verdict was based on negligence or breach of warranties.
 Due to this ambiguity, Yuba Power Products, Inc disputed the judgement and claimed that it was prejudicial in nature, as was the complaint breach of warranties filed by the plaintiff.